hasura/ndc-nodejs-lambda/README.md

 The Node.js Lambda connector allows you to expose TypeScript functions as NDC functions/procedures for use in your Hasura DDN subgraphs.

 > [!IMPORTANT]
-> Hasura DDN Alpha users should use 0.x versions of the `ndc-lambda-sdk`. v1.x versions of the `ndc-lambda-sdk` support the forthcoming Hasura DDN Beta.
+> Hasura DDN Alpha users should use 0.x versions of the `ndc-lambda-sdk`. v1.x versions of the `ndc-lambda-sdk` support the Hasura DDN Beta.

 ## How to Use
 First, ensure you have Node.js v20+ installed.
 Then, create a directory into which you will create your functions using the `hasura-ndc-nodejs-lambda` Yeoman template.